jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_king_of_the_sweeps.md

   </p>

   <p>
     Two of these Series were not "pure" sweeps (1907 and 1922) as there were ties in each.
-(Game One of the 1907 Series was called after 12 innings with the score 3-3, and Game Two of the 1922 Series was called after 10 innings with the score also 3-3 &mdash; both because of darkness.)
+(Game One of the 1907 Series was called after 12 innings with the score 3-3, and Game Two of the 1922 Series was called after 10 innings with the score also 3-3&mdash;both because of darkness.)
 Still, for the purposes of this analysis, we'll consider 1907 and 1922 to be sweeps.
   </p>

   <p>